kartik2014/CarCatalog/README.md

 ```
 ..and then npm install again.

-2. Go to server/react-backend directory and install the node_modules for the mini server with following command
+2. Install the node_modules for the mini server with following command
 ```
+cd server/react-backend
 npm install
 ```
 Once installed, start the server from this directory with